zhumingpassional/RLSolver/README.md

 2) __Syn__

 We use the whole synthetic data.
 For graphs with n nodes, there are 5 datasets, and we run once for each dataset, and finally calcualte the average and standard deviation for the objective values.

-In the following table, the first row illustrates the limited time for solvers.
-We see that, when the number of nodes is not larger than 100, the optimal solutions are obtained, and the average running duraton is much less than 0.5 hour.
-The inference time of our method is less than 0.001 second.

 |Datasets |Gurobi (0.5 h)| Gap |Gurobi (1 h) | Gap |Gurobi (1.5 h) |Gap |Ours|Gap |
 |-------|------|----| ---- |------|----| ---- |---- |--|